 An estimated 77% of vehicles on the road today are in need of some type of maintenance or repair.
 But many single mothers under the poverty line can’t afford an unforeseen car repair, which often leaves them without transportation.
 Even small auto services typically use invoice factoring to stay financially afloat, which is when the factor advances 70% of a customer’s invoice.

-By donating vehicles to those in need, The Hub Garage will give single moms greater independence by improving accessibility to jobs, education, child care, and more.
+There are four main types of off-road tires available for vehicles: all-terrain, mud-terrain, snow/winter, and sand.
+By donating all kinds of vehicles to those in need, The Hub Garage will give single moms greater independence by improving accessibility to jobs, education, child care, and more.
 Reliable transportation will also give single moms greater peace-of-mind as women, especially women in poverty, are 70% more likely than men to experience depression in their lifetime.

 The Hub Garage’s goal for 2020 is to provide 1,500 single mothers in need with working vehicles.
 Because projects are typically completed faster in a warehouse or factory, the Christian Brothers Automotive Foundation will also repair donated vehicles at their 200 other locations across the country.